Barun-Barua/EBHI-seg-MobileVit-/README.md

 For this study we have performed augmentation to certain classes to handle class imbalance issuse.The augmentation techniques utilized in this study include horizontal flip,vertical flip, transpose and random rotation 90 degree.

-The Augmented dataset used in this study is provided in:
+The Augmented dataset used in this study can be downloaded from here:-https://drive.google.com/drive/folders/1fLg5A99-bVwSvjKfPgBacaZh6RinkAWq?usp=sharing

 The splits of the dataset (Train,Val,Test) used in this study is provided in `\Splits` directory.
 The files are
 ```